 Task 1: List Experiment

-Now, make your own list experiment where you would want to measure any sensitive behavior of your choosing (doesn’t have to be about politics).
+Using what you learned, make your own list experiment where you would want to measure vote-buying.
 Make sure to justify your choice of non-sensitive items.

 Task 2: Vote-buying in Latin America

 Use the following survey data from LAPOP fielded in 2010.

 Let’s look at the vote-buying variable, clien1.
 First, filter out responses like “Not Applicable” or “Don’t know”, or “No response”; we don’t want those.
 Then, use

 IFS to create a new variable called “vote_sold” that takes the value of 1 if a person answered “Frecuentemente” or “Rara vez” to

 vote_soldfor each country and plot the results using a suitable graph (remember: the average of a variable that only takes on 0 or 1 values is the proportion of respondents who answered 1).
 Discuss which countries have highest and lowest levels of vote-buying according to the survey, and whether this is surprising to you based on your priors about those countries.

 Use pivot tables to take the average of

 vote_soldfor 2-3 socio-demographic variables (e.g., gender on rows,